emredalkiran/quizy/README.md

 # Getting Started with quizy

-quizy is a to be SaaS solution addressing online quiz and survey utilities.
+quizy is a SaaS solution that aims to ease the processes of making online quizzes and surveys.
 This is only the backend part of the whole project.
 You can reach frontend repo at [quizy-frontend](https://github.com/emredalkiran/quizy-frontend)

 ## Tools and Technologies Used